 To get the most out of personalized study tools, you need a game plan.
 You can't just click through a test while watching Netflix.
 You have to treat it like the real deal.

 - Build a Sanctuary: Set up a workspace with zero distractions.
-No phone, no snacks—only what you're allowed to have on exam day.
+Use only what is allowed on exam day and remove your phone and snacks.

 - Study the Heatmaps: Use AI-generated heatmaps to see where you're losing time or where your accuracy dips.
-Don't waste time on what you already know; attack the red zones.
+Focus on the red zones instead of what you already know.

-- Prime Your Brain: Combine your tech with mindfulness techniques for focus.
-A quick five-minute breathing exercise before you start an AI mock can prime your nervous system for a calm performance.
+- Focus Your Mind: Combine your tech with mindfulness techniques for focus.
+A five-minute breathing exercise before starting an AI mock helps you stay calm.

 Student wellness is the foundation of modern education.
-By leaning into AI-driven mock tests, you aren't just studying harder—you’re training your brain to stay cool, collected, and confident.
+By using AI-driven mock tests, you aren't just studying harder; you are training your brain to stay calm and confident.
 Don’t let anxiety decide your GPA.
-Take control of the experience and show what you're actually capable of.
+Take control of your preparation and show what you are capable of.